 Richard added: “In addition, the design and delivery of the Eastern Link Road (South) through the Woodlands scheme is a key element of the master plan.
-The road, together with the already programmed northern section of the Eastern Link Road will improve north-south connections by providing the missing link between the A41 and the A418.
-It will also provide part of a bigger orbital route to the east and south of Aylesbury, which meets with the local Councils’ strategic highway aspirations for the town’s transport infrastructure.”
+The road, together with the northern section of the Eastern Link Road will improve north-south connections by providing the missing link between the A41 and the A418.
+It will also provide part of a bigger orbital route to the east and south of Aylesbury, which meets with the Councils’ strategic highway aspirations for the town’s transport infrastructure.”

 The Aylesbury Woodlands site is bounded to the south by the A41.
-To the north is the Grand Union Canal; to the east is the Arla dairy.
+To the north is the Grand Union Canal; to the east is Symmetry Park and the Arla dairy.
 To the west is the existing urban edge of Aylesbury, including the residential area of Broughton.
 The site covers an area of approximately 200 hectares (500 acres).

 The proposed commercial area – on the eastern part of the Aylesbury Woodlands site – was granted Enterprise Zone status in November 2015.
-The ‘Aylesbury Vale Enterprise Zone’ will help unlock significant private and national investment – for further details please refer to the Aylesbury Vale Enterprise Zone website at: www.aylesburyvaleez.co.uk.
-In addition, Aylesbury Woodlands will work in harmony with the ambitions of Aylesbury Garden Town, following the granting of this status earlier in the year.
+The Buckinghamshire Enterprise Zone will help unlock significant private and national investment – for further details please refer to the Buckinghamshire Enterprise Zone website at: www.bucksez.co.uk/.
+In addition, Aylesbury Woodlands will work in harmony with the ambitions of Aylesbury Garden Town.

-Masterplanners, ecology, landscape, heritage, drainage, transport, air quality and noise specialists have all contributed to the Aylesbury Woodlands scheme.
+Master planners, ecology, landscape, heritage, drainage, transport, air quality and noise specialists have all contributed to the Aylesbury Woodlands scheme.
 For further details and latest updates please refer to the Aylesbury Woodlands website at: www.aylesburywoodlands.co.uk